Letterbook/FEP/feps/fep-f1d5.md

   running software.
 It is unclear how to count `total` users when user identity
   is: spread across multiple servers, spread across multiple groups, or present within multiple collections of users.
-Multiple software instances could each have a resonable claim to counting the user as "using" their software, which globally results users being counted more than once.
+Multiple software instances could each have a reasonable claim to counting the user as "using" their software, which globally results users being counted more than once.
 * The `usage.users` activity counts likewise assume that user identity is tied to a specific instance of running software.
 For the same reasons above, where